Summarize this page via

 Step 4: Use fact-checking tools and extensions

-One of the important aspects of using AI-generated text is the fact-checking.
-Publishing AI content without proper examination either manually or using a third-party fact-checking tool can have serious consequences.
+One important aspect of using AI-generated text is fact-checking.
+Publishing AI content without proper examination, either manually or using a third-party fact-checking tool, can have serious consequences.
 Nobody wants to put their credibility on the line.

 Fact-checking tools can make your work faster and more reliable, thanks to tools like Google Fact Check Explorer, Snopes, and others.
 Moreover, browser extensions such as NewsGuard or Media Bias/Fact Check can also help validate trending topics or controversial claims.